bastian-weber/Ct/readme.txt

 			BUILD_opencv_contrib_world unchecked
 		- 	You can uncheck BUILD_TESTS, BUILD_DOCS and BUILD_PERF_TESTS to save time (won't build the unit tests, documentation and performance tests)
-		- 	Set CMAKE_INSTALL_PATH to the path where the result of the build shall be installed.
+		- 	Set CMAKE_INSTALL_PREFIX to the path where the result of the build shall be installed.
 It is recommended to not use /usr/local if you want to have multiple different versions of OpenCV on your machine.
 Just pick some directory of your choice
 		- 	Hit configure
 		- 	Hit generate